-The dual-carbon-isotope signatures (Δ^{14} C and δ^{13} C) are effective ways to distinguish and track the different sources of carbon aerosols (Gustafsson et al., 2009).
-In this study, BC mass contents of the filtered glacier snowpit and atmospheric aerosols

-- 480 (TSP) samples were quantified using the TOT technique.
-Briefly, filters were acidified by fumigation in open glass Petri dishes held in a desiccator with >37% HCl acid for 24 hours to remove carbonates and were subsequently dried at 60 °C for 1 hour to remove remaining HCl acid.
-A 1.5-cm2 punched acid-treated filter was analysed using a carbon analyser (Sunset Laboratory, Tigard, OR) following the National Institute for Occupational Safety and Health (NIOSH) method 5040 to determine BC and OC concentrations of the aerosol samples and the WIOC concentrations of the particles from the collected snow samples. - 485 Sucrose standard and other reference materials were also subjected to these measurements (Li et al., 2016).
-The filter area required for the subsequent 14C measurements was determined based on the measured BC concentration.
-The CO2 produced was cryotrapped during the BC combustion phase after removing the water and sulphur-containing gases online.
-Purified CO2 was then transferred in flame-sealed glass ampules to the United States National Science Foundation (US-NSF) National Ocean Science Accelerator Mass Spectrometry (NOSAMS) facility at the Woods Hole Oceanographic Institution (Woods - 490 Hole, MA, USA).
-For precipitation and snow samples containing more than 60 μg C (WSOC), the sample was poured into pre-cleaned quartz tubes, acidified to pH 2 with phosphoric acid, and sparged with ultrahigh purity helium to remove inorganic carbon.
-Next, the sample was irradiated using a high-energy UV lamp for 5 hours to quantitatively oxidize WSOC to CO2.
+The dual-carbon-isotope signatures ( $\Delta^{14}$ C and $\delta^{13}$ C) are effective ways to distinguish and track the different sources of carbon aerosols (Gustafsson et al., 2009).
+In this paper, BC mass contents of the filtered glacier snow pit and atmospheric aerosol (TSP) samples were quantified using the TOR technique.
+Briefly, filters were acidified by fumigation in open glass Petri dishes held in a desiccator with > 37 %HCl acid for 24 h to remove carbonates and were subsequently dried at 60 °C for 1 h to remove remaining HCl acid.
+A 1.5 cm punched acid-treated filter was analyzed using a carbon analyzer (Sunset Laboratory, Tigard, OR) following the National Institute for Occupational Safety and Health (NIOSH) method 5040 to determine BC and OC concentrations of the aerosol samples and the WIOC concentrations of the particles from the collected snow samples.
+Sucrose standard and other reference materials were also subjected to these measurements (Li et al., 2016a).
+The filter area required for the subsequent C measurements was determined based on the measured BC concentration.
+The CO2 produced was cryotrapped during the BC combustion phase after removing the water and sulfur-containing gases online.
+Purified CO2 was then transferred in flame-sealed glass ampules to the United States National Science Foundation (US-NSF) National Ocean Science Accelerator Mass Spectrometry (NOSAMS) facility at the Woods Hole Oceanographic Institution (Woods Hole, MA, USA).
+For precipitation and snow samples containing more than $60 \mu gC$ (WSOC), the sample was poured into pre-cleaned quartz tubes, acidified to pH 2 with phosphoric acid, and sparged with ultrahighpurity helium to remove inorganic carbon.
+Next, the sample was irradiated using a high-energy UV lamp for 5 h to quantitatively oxidize WSOC to CO2.
 Concentrations of WSOC were determined using a calibrated Baratron absolute pressure gauge (MKS Industries).
-WSOC concentrations determined by this method well agreed with those determined using the Shimadzu TOC analyser (Raymond et Concentrations). - 495 al., 2007).
-CO2 was cryogenically purified by liquid nitrogen on a vacuum extraction line and sent to the National Ocean Sciences Accelerator Mass Spectrometry (NOSAMS) at Woods Hole for isotopic analysis.
+WSOC concentrations determined by this method agreed well with those determined using the Shimadzu TOC analyzer (Raymond et al., 2007).